Studebaker US6 2½-ton 6×6 truck: Engine and driveline

-The Warner T 93 5 speed transmission had a very low first, a direct fourth and an overdrive fifth gear.
-A power take-off could be fitted to operate a winch (mounted just below in front of the radiator) and/or the hydraulic hoist on dump trucks (the U10/U11 and U12/U13 dump truck models).
+The Warner T 93 5-speed transmission had a very low first, a direct fourth and an overdrive fifth gear.
+A power take-off could be fitted to operate a winch (mounted just below in front of the radiator) and/or the hydraulic hoist on dump trucks.

 The Timken T-79 transfer case had high and low ranges, a neutral position and could either engage or disengage the front axle.
 There was one output shaft mounted forward to the front axle (not used in 6×4 trucks) and two to the rear, with one for each rear axle.

 Both front and rear axles were of the Timken split-type with a ratio of 6.6:1.
 The front axle had ball-type constant-velocity joints while the two at the rear were full-floating.

 Chassis

 The US6 had a ladder frame with three beam axles, the front on semi elliptical leaf springs, the rear tandem on quarter elliptical leaf springs with locating arms.

-There were two wheelbases, the short 148 in, used in semi tractors, dump trucks, and short cargo models, and the long 162 in, used in tankers, long cargo models, and the U9 chassis cab (measurements are from the centerline of the front axle to the centerline of rear bogie).
+There were two wheelbases, the short 148 in, used in semi tractors, dump trucks, and short cargo models, and the long 162 in, used in tankers, long cargo models, and the U9 chassis cab.
 All models had 7.50-20" tires and dual rear tires.
-6×4 models, intended for on road use only, were rated at 5 ST, twice the 6×6's off-road rating.
+6×4 models, intended for on-road use only, were rated at 5 ST, twice the 6×6's off-road rating.

 Cab

-The US6 carried the design of Studebaker's civilian truck cab, although it was modified for military use.
-Studebaker trucks were different from other 2 1/2 6×6 trucks built for the war effort of the USA because vent windows were included in each door.
+The US6 carried the design of Studebaker's M series civilian truck cab, although it was modified for military use.
+Studebaker trucks were different from other 2 1/2 6×6 trucks built for the war effort of the UA because vent windows were included in each door.
 These vent windows were separate from the main window that rolled down into the door-frame and could be swung out to help with the truck cab's ventilation.

 Studebaker also designed the open-type military truck cab which was featured on the GMC CCKW (later models), but their major customer, the USSR, preferred the closed cab for their generally harsh (cold-weather) climate.
 While Studebaker's open-type truck cab became the American standard, production of the US6 with the closed-type truck cab was restarted after only 10,000 units of the former.